 What are the Eligibility Requirements?

-Attorneys must be an active WSBA attorney in good standing and carry malpractice insurance.
+Attorneys and LLLTs must be an active WSBA license holder in good standing and carry malpractice insurance.

 I don’t practice in family, housing or consumer law; can I still participate?